ravencats111/stats220/content/assignments/assignment3.md

 Pick one plot (or its variants) from Assignment 2, and make improvements to get a polished one for the purpose of **communication**.
+For example,

-For example, add informative titles and labels, or use colour-blind friendly colours.
+-   add informative titles and labels
+-   apply appropriate scales if needed
+-   use colour-blind friendly colours if needed
+-   highlight something of interest

 ### Curiosity \[5 pts\] ([grading rubric](http://stat405.had.co.nz/homework/rubric.pdf))